 \subsection{Enantioseparation Experiments}

-The relation between spin and chirality via the CISS phenomenon naturally leads to consider the possible interaction between chiral molecules and ferromagnetic surfaces.\cite{Naaman2019, Tassinari2019, Dor2017, BanerjeeGhosh2018a, Naaman2020} This interaction should be spin sensitive due to short-range magnetic exchange interactions- as chiral molecules approach the surface, charge reorganization and spin polarization, which depend on the handedness of the molecules, should take place.
+The relation between spin and chirality \emph{via} the CISS phenomenon naturally leads one to consider the possible interactions between chiral molecules and ferromagnetic surfaces.\cite{Naaman2019, Tassinari2019, Dor2017, BanerjeeGhosh2018, Naaman2020} This interaction should be spin sensitive due to short-range magnetic exchange interactions: as chiral molecules approach the surface, charge reorganization and spin polarization should take place, depending on the handedness of the molecules.
 We refer below to two specific examples of this mechanism:

-\textbf{i)} It has recently been demonstrated that magnetization switching of ferromagnetic thin layers can be induced solely by adsorption of chiral molecules without external magnetic fields or spin polarized currents.\cite{Dor2017} The mechanism by which chiral molecules can induce the magnetization switching is shown in \textbf{Fig.\ \ref{FigEnantioseparation}}.
-The effect of adsorbed chiral molecules on the properties of a ferromagnetic substrate has been demonstrated by studying the adsorption of L- and D-oligopeptides a on a thin ferromagnetic film, with magnetization not initially defined.
-The direction of the magnetization depends on the handedness of the adsorbed chiral molecules.
-Importantly, less than 10$^{13}$ electrons per cm$^2$ are sufficient to induce a reversal of the magnetization on the ferromagnetic layer in the direction perpendicular to the surface (the current density required for common mechanisms in modern magnetoresistive random access memory such as spin-transfer torque, is 10$^{25}$ electrons per cm$^2$).
-The high efficiency of magnetization results from the molecule-substrate exchange interaction.
+\textbf{i)} It was recently demonstrated that magnetization switching of ferromagnetic thin layers can be induced solely by the adsorption of chiral molecules without external magnetic fields or spin-polarized currents.\cite{Dor2017} The mechanism for chiral molecules to induce magnetization switching is shown in \textbf{Fig.\ \ref{FigEnantioseparation}}.
+The effect of adsorbed chiral molecules on the properties of a ferromagnetic substrate was examined by studying the adsorption of \textsc{l}- and \textsc{d}-oligopeptides on thin ferromagnetic films, with an initial magnetization that was not defined.
+The direction of the magnetization was found to depend on the handedness of the adsorbed chiral molecules.
+Importantly, fewer than 10$^{13}$ electrons per cm$^2$ are sufficient to induce a reversal of the magnetization on the ferromagnetic layer in the direction perpendicular to the surface.
+We note that the current density required for common mechanisms in modern magnetoresistive random-access memory, such as spin-transfer torque memories, is 10$^{25}$ electrons per cm$^2$).
+The high efficiency of magnetization results from the molecule--substrate exchange interaction.
 As such, this concept could be used to achieve simple surface spintronic logic devices.